12 Top-Rated Campgrounds in Minnesota

 Situated along 18 miles of the St. Croix River, Wild River State Park is one of the larger state parks in Minnesota.
 Amid the many hiking, horseback, and canoeing opportunities, it also has an abundance of worthwhile camping spots.

 Despite the high number of spaces available, advanced reservations are strongly encouraged at Wild River State Park, especially on the weekends.
-But with 6,000 acres to explore and wild waters to paddle, there's plenty of room at the park to explore by yourself.
+But with 6,000 acres to explore and wild waters to paddle, there's plenty of room at the park to explore on your own.

 Address: 39797 Park Trail, Center City, Minnesota

-Home to the Headwaters of the mighty Mississippi River, this popular state park is also host to several scenic camping options.
-Located in the northern part of the state, 30 miles southwest of Bemidji, Itasca State Park features over 200 sites ranging from RV-accessible to walk-in only.
+This popular state park is home to the headwaters of the mighty Mississippi River and several scenic camping options.
+Over 200 sites comprise this campground in the northern part of the state, 30 miles southwest of Bemidji, ranging from RV-accessible to walk-in only.

-Campsites are split between two campgrounds within Itasca: the Bear Paw Campground and the Pine Ridge Campground.
+Campsites are split between two campgrounds within Itasca State Park: the Bear Paw Campground and the Pine Ridge Campground.

 All campers have access to a range of amenities, including flushing restrooms and hot showers.
 Campers also have access to potable water and playground areas throughout the campgrounds.
 More importantly, campers have quick access to the vast expanse of Itasca State Park, including more than 100 lakes and 50 miles of hiking trails.